Tag Archive | using Christmas lights to keep plants warm

 I’m not keeping it for the purpose of harvesting leaves; there’s not much to pick, after all.
 It looks perfectly healthy, as long as it gets watered every 1-3 days, depending on temperature.
 Every 3 weeks, I add a tablespoon of dilute fertilizer, such as Sea-Plus or fish emulsion—just enough to keep it in good color, but no more than that.

 I’m curious to see how long this orange-stemmed miniaturized plant will last.
 Short-season (spinach, lettuce) or fast-growing (tomato) plants would not last long in such tiny quarters.
-Swiss chard is a foliage plant for close to a year before it flowers, so it has tolerated these conditions.
-Now and then, a leaf turns yellow and is pinched off, but new foliage continues to grow. (***Update***: still going strong in late June 2023.)
+Swiss chard is a foliage plant for almost a year before it flowers.
+Maybe that’s why it has shown this resilience over time.
+Now and then, a leaf turns yellow and is pinched off, but new foliage continues to grow. (***Update***: it looked great for almost 20 months.
+Then I placed a taller plant in front of it for a few days, obscuring the Swiss chard from view… … It dried out and died.
+7/11/2024)

 Agave